The missouri delegation

 district 5 - U.S. rep. emanuel cleaver (D)

-A former two-term Mayor of Kansas City representing that area in Congress, ten-term Congressman Emanuel Cleaver serves on the Financial Services Committee.
+A former two-term Mayor of Kansas City representing that area in Congress, eleven-term Congressman Emanuel Cleaver serves on the Financial Services Committee.
 A United Methodist minister, and married father of four, Congressman Cleaver graduated from Prairie View A&M University and earned his graduate divinity degree from Saint Paul School of Theology.

 Thomas Take: Safe Bet Democrat